-- b.
+- a.
+1. The name of the labor union or organization seeking such recognition, along with the name, address, e-mail, and telephone number of the designated contact person. - b.
 2. A description of the proposed bargaining unit for which representation is sought.
-The description should include the classifications of employees to be included and excluded, and the approximate total number of employees included in the proposed bargaining unit. - General Structure 3.
-The Petition must be supported by the valid dated signatures of at least 30 percent of the total number of employees in the proposed bargaining unit, on cards or a petition format. - d.
+The description should include the classifications of employees to be included and excluded, and the approximate total number of employees included in the proposed bargaining unit. - e.
+3. The Petition must be supported by the valid dated signatures of at least 30 percent of the total number of employees in the proposed bargaining unit, on cards or a petition format. - d.
 4. No signature in support can be older than six (6) months from the date the Petition for Election is submitted to the President or his or her designee.
 The signatures in support should be submitted in a separate sealed envelope, labeled "Signatures in Support of Petition."

 Once the President or his or her designee receives such a Petition, he or she they will post notice of receipt of the Petition in the same location that notices for Board meetings are posted.
-The notice will set a future date, no earlier than five (5) business days after the first date of posting, in which any College employees interested in representation by a different labor union or organization may submit a request for a different representative, as described below in 5.46.8; "Other Interested Organizations."
+The notice will set a future date, no earlier than five (5) business days after the first date of posting, in which any College employees interested in representation by a different labor union or organization may submit a request for a different representative, as described below in $5.48.8_7$ "Other Interested Organizations."

-5.47.6 Initial Support by 30% of Employees in Proposed Bargaining Unit
+5.48.6 Initial Support by 30% of Employees in Proposed Bargaining Unit